GiovanniStephens/country-rank/README.md

 There are quite a few other datasets out there that could help inform the decisions.
 I, currently, do not know what other data I would to include, but some options are below:
 - Ratings of the country by people online;
 - Percieved risks by country;
-- Percieved quality of the people in these countries.
+- Percieved 'quality' of the people in these countries.

+# Todos
+- See about forecasting PPP once when needing more than one percentile retirement estimate.